 What would a physician today think when they come across an ill person coughing uncontrollably?
 They might remember the whitish-yellowish lung tissue they saw during an autopsy in the past, or in a pathology specimen; they might remember ‘inflammation of membranes’; they might remember cavities they saw in chest X-rays; they might remember the names of the invisible bacteria which can potentially infect lungs.

-Lastly, it is important to remember that the medical gaze is no doubt a highly efficient way of managing illness, but if it is not accompanied by a ‘social’ gaze, of thinking about theand disease (and not just the biological determinants), it actually ain’t that penetrating.
+Lastly, it is important to remember that the medical gaze though no doubt a highly efficient way of managing illness, needs to be accompanied by a ‘social’ gaze of thinking about theand disease (and not just the biological determinants).
+Otherwise it actually ain’t that penetrating.